phpgearbox/session/README.md

 For more info on the Session API it's self see: http://laravel.com/docs/session

-*NOTE: While the Laravel Session API does provide support for many diffrent drivers.
+*NOTE: While the Laravel Session API does provide support for many different drivers.
 This package only supports the database driver (for now).*

 **WARINING: Do not use the built in native PHP session